Lightning-AI/pytorch-lightning/docs/source-pytorch/common/precision_intermediate.rst

     Trainer(accelerator="gpu", devices=1, precision="bf16")

-It is also possible to use BFloat16 mixed precision on the CPU, relying on MKLDNN under the hood.
+It is also possible to use BFloat16 mixed precision on the CPU, relying on oneDNN under the hood.

 .. testcode::